 The Lake Champlain Basin, stretching from the peaks of the Adirondacks to the Green Mountains and north into Québec, is renowned as one of North America’s most beautiful and valued resources.
 Residents and visitors alike enjoy Lake Champlain for swimming, drinking, fishing, and recreation.
 At 120 miles (193 km) long and more than 400 feet (122 m) deep, the Lake supports a complex freshwater ecosystem with diverse plant and animal species.
-The biological riches of the basin, unparalleled beauty of the mountains, historic resources, agricultural landscapes, small towns and villages, and rivers that flow into the magnificent Lake provide experiences and opportunities unique to the region.
-Although the benefits of healthy resources are difficult to quantify, well-functioning ecosystems support a rich economy for fishing, swimming, agriculture and forestry.
+The biological riches of the Basin, unparalleled beauty of the mountains, historic resources, agricultural landscapes, small towns and villages, and rivers that flow into the magnificent Lake provide experiences and opportunities unique to the region.
+Although the benefits of healthy resources are difficult to quantify, well-functioning ecosystems support a rich economy for fishing, swimming, agriculture, and forestry.

 While Lake Champlain remains a vibrant lake with many assets, several serious environmental problems demand action.
-High phosphorus levels, harmful algae blooms (HABs), toxic substances and pathogens, and aquatic invasive species threaten the Lake ecosystem and the human use and enjoyment of Lake Champlain.
+High phosphorus levels, harmful algae blooms (HABs), toxic substances and pathogens, and aquatic invasive species continue to threaten the Lake ecosystem and inhibit the human use and enjoyment of Lake Champlain.
 Natural resources, such as fish, wildlife, and plants, are threatened by invasive species, wetland loss, habitat degradation and fragmentation, and diminished water quality.
 Other issues that face the Lake Champlain Basin include changes in hydrology, habitat and biodiversity, climate, impacts from continued land-use changes and habitat fragmentation, public access to the Lake, recreational user conflicts, and loss of cultural resources.

-Many improvements in wastewater management and sewage treatment (point sources) have greatly reduced the contamination of beaches and shorelines and continue to ensure that drinking water supplies in all parts of the Lake are safe.
+Improvements in wastewater management and sewage treatment (point sources) have greatly reduced the contamination of beaches and shorelines and continue to ensure that drinking water supplies in all parts of the Lake are safe.
 Partners continue to work together to address nutrient pollution from nonpoint sources that come from our interaction with urban, agricultural, and forested landscapes to Lake Champlain.
-Many challenges exist to protecting the watershed’s ecosystem functions so that it is best prepared to adapt to continuing climate change and the impacts of society.
+Many challenges exist to protect the watershed’s ecosystem functions so that it is best prepared to adapt to continuing climate change and the impacts of society.

-Lake Champlain is an enormous resource requiring special care and stewardship – this comprehensive management plan, Opportunities for Action: An Evolving Plan for the Future of the Lake Champlain Basin (OFA), is a coordinated effort to inform, guide, and assist essential stewardship efforts for the watershed.
+Lake Champlain is an enormous resource requiring special care and stewardship.This comprehensive management plan, Opportunities for Action: An Evolving Plan for the Future of the Lake Champlain Basin (OFA), is a coordinated effort to inform, guide, and assist essential stewardship efforts for the watershed.